apache/brpc/README.md

 # ![brpc](docs/images/logo.png)

-brpc is an Industrial-grade RPC framework using C++ Language, which is often used in  high performance system such as Search, Storage, Machine learning etc.
+brpc is an Industrial-grade RPC framework using C++ Language, which is often used in  high performance system such as Search, Storage, Machine learning, Advertisement, Recommendation etc.

 ### "brpc" means "better RPC".